 I roll my eyes.
 "So, I'm a munchkin magnet?
 Thanks, Tifa."

-A few guys start wandering in now that it's getting later.
+My attention goes to the door; a few guys, regulars, have wandered in.
 One of them looks over and sees me.
 He laughs, "Still afraid to try a real drink?"

-I give him an annoyed look and, just to spite him, sip at my drink again.
-"At least mine doesn't turn me into a brainless pervert, jackass."
+I give him an annoyed look and, just to spite him, take another sip.

 The man just sneers and sits at a table, his buddies laughing at him.